 Traveling to Europe might be out of the question at the moment, but this Venice gem will make you feel like you’re strolling through the streets of Italy.
 The Venice Canal Historic District was built in 1905 and has since become a landmark of this hustling and bustling coastal city.
-Located right off of 25th Street in Venice, this charming neighborhood is lined with four canals.
+Located right off 25th Street in Venice, this charming neighborhood is lined with four canals.
 The picturesque setting mirrors the canals found in Venice, Italy.
 Today, you can enjoy a leisurely stroll around the canals and fully embrace the laid-back California lifestyle.

 After you’ve fully explored the Venice Canals, why not elevate your Italian-like experience by indulging in some heavenly pasta?
-Nestled on Abbot Kinney Boulevard, Felix Trattoria is still serving up their gourmet handmade pasta.
+Nestled on Abbot Kinney Boulevard, Felix Trattoria is still serving up its gourmet handmade pasta.
 Here, Chef Evan Funke makes his orecchiette, rigatoni, pappardelle (and everything in-between) in the center of the restaurant in a glass-enclosed, air-conditioned space.
 Enjoy watching the art of pasta-making as you dine on your delicately-made pasta.
 With a sophisticated and posh atmosphere, Felix Trattoria offers a culinary experience unlike any other in Venice.
-Make sure to book your reservations with plenty of time in advance!
+Make sure to book your reservations plenty of time in advance!

 The rooftop at Hotel Erwin is the quintessential essence of Southern California living.
 Located next to the sand, this popular spot offers the best of California sunsets and picturesque 360-degree views of the city.
 Enjoy craft cocktails, cold beer, and a variety of quick bites.
 Their menu consists of street tacos (a Southern California staple), slides, mezze plates, and fresh guacamole.
 Whether you’re celebrating a night out with friends, a date, or are simply stepping out for a Tuesday night, Hotel Erwin is the only rooftop bar in Venice.
 Chic, memorable, and inviting are just a few words to describe this rooftop experience.